slimgroup/JutulDarcyRules.jl/README.md

-<h1 align="center">JutulDarcyRules: auto-differentiable two-phase flow solvers based on Jutul and JutulDarcy</h1>
+<h1 align="center">JutulDarcyRules: auto-differentiable multiphase flow solvers based on JutulDarcy with ChainRules integration</h1>

 [![][license-img]][license-status] [![][zenodo-img]][zenodo-status]

-Interoperate [Jutul.jl] and [JutulDarcy.jl] to other Julia packages via [ChainRules.jl]
+Interoperate [Jutul.jl] and [JutulDarcy.jl] to other Julia packages via [ChainRules.jl].
+We welcome you to read the open-access article, ["Learned multiphysics inversion with differentiable programming and machine learning"](https://library.seg.org/doi/10.1190/tle42070474.1), for the design principle of this software package.

 ## LICENSE